return5/Project-Dysnomia/README.md

 - multiple statement lambdas:
   - ```(a,b) -> { if a < 5 then return b end return a}```
-  - a function which takes in two inputs, if the first is less than 5 then return second input, otherwise return the first.
+  - a function which takes in two inputs, if the first is less than 5 then return second input, otherwise return the first argument.
-  - for multi-statement lambdas curly brackets and 'return' statement must be used.
+  - for multi-statement lambdas, curly brackets and 'return' statement must be used.

 - just as an FYI, lambdas arnt picky about spaces.